Fire and rescue services

 Credit card scams occur in places popular with tourists, such as:

 Always keep your card in sight.
-Don't sign blank credit card slips.

 Internet crime also happens, including online dating and financial scams.

-Car theft is common, particularly in Riga.
+Car theft may occur, particularly in Riga.

 To protect yourself: